gahgsp/ds2-cargo-simulator/README.md

-# Death Stranding: Cargo Simulator UI Demo
+# Death Stranding 2: Cargo Simulator UI Demo

-This project is a simplified demo of the cargo simulator UI from the game Death Stranding.
+This project is a simplified demo of the cargo simulator UI from the game Death Stranding 2: On The Beach.
 It is not a perfect 1:1 replica of the original content.

 I developed this demo as a study project to learn 3D programming using React and ThreeJS (React Three Fiber).